 If you are looking for building a website or installing WordPress to build your personal blog/website, you should have heard of HostGator.
 HostGator is one of the most popular web hosting companies in the world.
 It is another Endurance International Group (EIG) brand like it’s sister companies Bluehost, HostMonster, Fatcow, JustHost, Ipage, etc..
 In this HostGator review, I’ll list the Pros and Cons of using HostGator web hosting services.

-1. Many hosting choices
+1. Many Hosting Choices

-2. Low hosting prices
+2. Low Hosting Prices

 Another good thing about HostGator is their low hosting prices considering the services they provide.
 If you choose Baby Plan which has unlimited hosting resources, you’ll need to pay around $4 monthly only.
-Not to mention that they have a 25% OFF for WP-ME users.
+Not to mention that they have a 61% OFF for WP-ME users.

-3. Unlimited Hosting
+3. Unlimited Everything

-4. Hosting Uptime
+4. 99.9% Uptime Guarantee

-5. Free site transfer
+5. Free Website Transfer

-If you want to transfer your website from another hosting company to HostGator, you don’t need to worry about that as they have a pretty service where they will transfer your entire website from the other company to their servers for FREE.
-You just need to give them your old hosting info (this is after signing up with them), then their techs will take a couple of hours before moving your site to their servers.
+After that, one of their support personnel will transfer your website from the old company to their servers for FREE.
+They just need your old hosting info, then they will take a couple of hours before moving your site to their servers.

 6. 1-Click Installs

-7. cPanel control panel
+7. cPanel Control Panel

-8. Many Payment methods
+8. Many Payment Methods